-The State operates the Fund as a perpetual revolving loan program, whereby loans made to local governmental agencies or other eligible water providers are funded by a federal capitalization grant, including amounts awarded under the former American Recovery and Reinvestment Act of 2009 (ARRA), and the State matching amount and/or repayments from existing loans.
+The State operates the Fund as a perpetual revolving loan program, whereby loans made to local governmental agencies or other eligible water providers are funded by a federal capitalization grant, and the State matching amount and/or repayments from existing loans.
 Loan funds are disbursed to the local governmental agencies or other eligible water providers as costs are incurred on approved projects.
 Interest, if applicable, is not paid during construction but begins accruing three months before the date that local governmental agencies or other eligible water providers begin repayment; and the payment schedule is adjusted for actual amounts disbursed and interest accrued on those disbursements.
 The loans are secured by a lien on the revenues of the local governmental agencies' or other eligible water providers' water systems and by debt service reserve funds held by the West Virginia Municipal Bond Commission.
-According to the terms as set forth in the ARRA, management believes that it is probable that certain local government agencies will fulfill specific ARRA program requirements allowing for principal forgiveness, and as such a 100% principal forgiveness valuation has been made for certain program loans through the year ended June 30, 2022.

-The Fund also issues loans eligible for principal forgiveness from funds provided under EPA grants received by the Fund.
+The Fund issues loans eligible for principal forgiveness from funds provided under EPA grants received by the Fund.
 These loans, which are issued to certain local government agencies or other eligible water providers, will be forgiven on the 30th day of June in the fiscal year coinciding with the disbursement.
-These loans, which are secured by principal only bonds issued by the loan recipient, and held in the name of the Authority and the West Virginia Bureau for Public Health on behalf of the Fund, are to be deemed no longer outstanding after the last loan disbursement is forgiven.
-Therefore, it is the Fund's policy to maintain an allowance for principal forgiveness loans, equal to the amount of the disbursement, until the last disbursement is made to the recipient and the loan can be removed from the outstanding loans list.
+These loans, which are secured by principal only bonds issued by the loan recipient and held in the name of the Authority and the WV DEP on behalf of the Fund, are to be deemed no longer outstanding after the last loan disbursement is forgiven.

-As of June 30, 2022, with the exception of forgivable loans, no provision for uncollectible accounts has been made because management believes that the loans will be repaid according to the loan terms.
+As of June 30, 2024, no provision for uncollectible accounts has been made because management believes that the loans will be repaid according to the loan terms.
 There are no principal or interest payments in default.